 Infusing warmth and personality into big box stores

 In parallel, we’ve been imagining how we can make these 30,000 sq. ft. megastores feel more like home for the families visiting them.
 Our scalable vision included many different elements that franchises could integrate in various areas as they slowly renovated.

 When asked to advertise the refreshed stores locally, we came up with a clever way to promote them, while bringing the brand's new energy to the street.

-We thought this was a great opportunity to connect on a deeper level with people and leave a lasting impression.
+We thought this was a great opportunity to connect with people on a deeper level and leave a lasting impression.
 We launched what would become a series of fan castings.
-These are currently travelling the province to each new store reopening and giving kids and teens an opportunity to showcase their talent in front of a panel - featuring no other than DM Nation - for a chance to be part of our campaigns.
+These are currently travelling the province to each new store reopening and giving kids and teens an opportunity to showcase their talent in front of a panel - featuring none other than DM Nation - for a chance to be part of our campaigns.
 Our very first event in Saint-Bruno attracted a thousand people to the store (a 78% increase) and generated a 20% jump in sales.
 More importantly, families left the event excited and rewarded.